PrathamMJain147/Automated-Attendance-Using-Facial-Recognition/README.md

  ##### iii) After changing the working directory to the current repository/project create a virtual environment by using the following commands:

- ### On Windows:
-    For Visual Studio Code Users

-     python -m venv venv

-   Here venv is the name of the environment you like to choose.

  #### Recommended
      On Anaconda Prompt (Windows)